 It was a treat to be able to help plan and host the first Value Capture webinar!

-In this blog post, I wanted to share just a few highlights in case you missed it.
+In this blog post, I wanted to share just a few highlights in case you missed the webinar.

 Getting to the Root Cause of Being Hurried